-Ellie has worked as a Children's Nurse for 20 years in a range of clinical, academic, and managerial settings.
+Ellie has worked as a Children's Nurse for over 25 years in a range of clinical, academic, and managerial settings.
 Her research specialisms include children's critical care, infectious diseases in children, human factors, resilience, improvement methodology, and inter-professional teaching and learning.School Staff List Make an Enquiry

 We will be looking for applicants committed to Child Nursing.
 To apply for this programme, please submit your application via the University of Lincoln’s postgraduate online application form.
 Please ensure that you include a personal statement with your application.
 As a guide, this should be around 47 lines (or 4,000 characters) and it should evidence details below.

 This course is for graduates of relevant degrees who aspire to qualify for eligibility to apply to the NMC Register.
 We will be looking for applicants with a good knowledge of, and a commitment to, undertaking adult nursing as a profession.
 This must be clearly demonstrated through experience of health and social care, and knowledge of the profession in your application and at interview.

 All relevant work experience that you have undertaken to date should be included and, most importantly, how this work experience influenced your decision to pursue a career in adult nursing.

 You must be able to evidence a good understanding of the breadth of care delivered by nurses and scope of the nursing profession, preferably indicated by some form of interactive or observational work experience.
 You must demonstrate an understanding of how nursing can bring about excellent health and wellbeing through quality of care, as well as the importance of and engagement with essential values and behaviours that bring about high quality, compassionate care.
 In addition, you should be able to articulate realistic expectations of the programme and the demands of practice-based learning placements.

 We are unable to accept references from friends, family members or peers.